rstrahan/aws-autoscaling-vertica/README.md

-## APPENDIX - Config File
+## APPENDIX - Config File *** TO BE COMPLETED ***

-- Create config File: autoscaling_vars.sh

-Copying the template provided, and edit to provide valid settings for each variable.
+Copy the template provided, and edit to provide valid settings for each variable.
 See Appendix for more detail.

 The configuration file expects you to provide names and paths to some existing AWS artifacts:
 - You account AWS Access Key ID, Secret Key